Get all the latest data for Belgrade

 As of 2026, what other key foreign-ownership rules or limits should I know in Belgrade?

-As of early 2026, the main issue affecting foreign purchases in Belgrade is not quotas or caps but rather the quality of property documentation, especially for older buildings or houses with extensions.
+As of early 2026, the main foreign-ownership issue in Belgrade is not quotas or investment caps but rather the quality of property documentation, because older buildings, attic conversions, and house extensions frequently have incomplete or missing registration in the official cadastre.

-There is no foreign-ownership quota for apartments or condos in Belgrade, so you do not need to worry about being blocked because too many foreigners already own units in a building.
+There is no foreign-ownership quota for apartments or condos in Belgrade, so you do not need to worry about being blocked because too many foreigners already own units in a building or a neighborhood.

-However, you will need to register your purchase with the RGZ cadastre and ensure your tax identification is set up with Serbia's Tax Administration for ongoing obligations.
+However, you will need to register your purchase with the RGZ cadastre and ensure your tax identification number is set up with Serbia's Tax Administration, since these are required for ongoing obligations like property tax and, eventually, any rental income or resale reporting.

-There are no major regulatory changes expected in 2026 that would affect foreign buyers, but Serbia's EU accession process could eventually bring adjustments to land ownership rules over time.
+There are no major regulatory changes specifically targeting foreign property buyers expected in 2026, but Serbia's ongoing EU accession process could eventually bring adjustments to land ownership and agricultural restrictions, so it is worth keeping an eye on legislative developments.

 What's the biggest ownership mistake foreigners make in Belgrade right now?